microsoft/terminal/doc/specs/#2871 - Pane Navigation/#2871 - Pane Navigation.md

 * **Cons**:
   - Three separate actions for similar behavior

+❌ This proposal is no longer being considered.

 ### Proposal F: It's literally just tmux

 _Also known as the "one action to rule them all" proposal_